parmitage/primer-proto/README.md

     mapPair(fun x y -> x + y, [1,2,3,4]);   # [3, 7]

-__collect__ invoke a function a number of times collecting the results.
+__collect__ invoke a function a number of times, collecting the results.

     collect(randomInt, 4);                  # [473, 111829, 455, 9]